ShadmanSobhan/Tuberculosis-Detection-with-XAIs/README.md

 2. Segmented Image Preparation -  contains the procedure to generate segmented Lung region
 3. Classification & XAI - contains code to train Classification model and implement XAIs.

 The zip folder contains explained classified images along with the explanation.

+.h5 files contains the trained weights.